About FixMyKitchenHQ

 What we host

 We do not host PDF files on our own infrastructure.
-Every download and "read online" link on this site points back to the canonical record on archive.org.
-This keeps the legal status of every manual unambiguous: if the Internet Archive has determined that a manual is freely redistributable, FixMyKitchen surfaces it; if not, it isn't in our index.
+Read-online and download links point to the corresponding record on archive.org; where we have not confirmed an archived copy of a title, the page offers an archive.org search instead and says so.
 We are not a piracy site, we are not bypassing any DRM, and we are not republishing copyrighted material on our own servers.

 Editorial principles